PHP 8.4.2 Released!

 __FUNCTION__ The function name, or {closure} for anonymous functions.

 __CLASS__ The class name.
 The class name includes the namespace it was declared in (e.g. Foo\Bar).
-When used in a trait method, __CLASS__ is the name of the class the trait is used in.
+When used inside a trait method, __CLASS__ is the name of the class the trait is used in.

 __TRAIT__ The trait name.
 The trait name includes the namespace it was declared in (e.g. Foo\Bar).